 As a rule of thumb, Westpac says most accounts are typically ‘either to sign’.
 If you want a ‘both to sign’ account, you’ll usually need to arrange this with your bank.

 What are the benefits of joint bank accounts?

-Joint accounts can also have financial benefits.
-For example, you may pay fewer fees with one account compared to having two separate accounts.
-Additionally, if you open a joint savings account, it may also be easier to meet any bonus interest conditions.
+- Joint bank accounts can also have financial benefits.
+For example, you may pay fewer fees (such as account keeping fees) with one account compared to having two separate accounts.
+Additionally, if you open a joint savings account, it may also be easier to meet any bonus interest conditions that apply.
 For example, some banks pay bonus interest if a certain amount of money is deposited into the account each month.
 It may be easier to meet this condition with two incomes.

-Lastly, having a joint bank account can add financial transparency to a relationship – both partners will know exactly what is going in and coming out of the account.
-According to the ME Bank survey, 72% of couples said having a joint bank account had helped them to build trust and a closer relationship.
-65% of couples also said joint accounts made them more accountable to sticking to a budget or plan.
+- Lastly, having a joint bank account can add financial transparency to a relationship – both partners will know exactly what is going in and coming out of the account.

 What are the risks of joint bank accounts?

-There’s also the risk that one partner could rack up a large debt using the account, such as through excessive spending on a linked credit card.
-According to MoneySmart, both partners would be legally responsible to pay off this debt and this could negatively impact the credit score of both you and the other account holder.
+- There’s also the risk that one partner could rack up a large debt using the account, such as through excessive spending on a linked credit card.
+According to Moneysmart, both partners would be legally responsible to pay off this debt and this could negatively impact the credit score of both partners.